 Being the Executor of an Estate is a Thankless Job: Here's How to Do It Well Anyway

-While carrying out someone's final wishes can be challenging, there's a proper way to manage these important duties and be viewed as a "good" executor.
+While carrying out someone's final wishes can be challenging, there's a proper way to manage these important duties and be viewed as a 'good' executor.

 Being named the executor of a family member's or friend's estate is often seen as a compliment.
 But the reality is that managing the final wishes of the deceased is a daunting task that comes with its fair share of headaches.

-"It’s a thankless job," said Eric Bond, president of Octave Wealth Management in Long Beach, Calif.
+"It’s a thankless job," said Eric Bond, president of Octave Wealth Management in Long Beach, California.
 In addition to all the paperwork and interactions with the probate court, executors must also brace themselves for intense scrutiny from heirs and beneficiaries.
-"The beneficiaries," said Bond, "always think they can do it better, even though they've never done it before."

 From just $107.88 $24.99 for Kiplinger Personal Finance